 These are good questions, which he packs into one line, so I’m extrapolating to fill them out in my summary.
 By beginning with the letter, Moreland suggests that we, too, as readers can experience the same transformation if we will open ourselves to the idea that perhaps God wants our minds to develop.
 He will go on to explain how we got to this desolate intellectual place, but as it’s beyond the scope of his book, it does make me wonder how Judaism utterly escaped this sensationalist trap–and yet, even as I type that, I think perhaps it didn’t utterly, but Orthodox Judaism values a practical education in the simple reading of the text, and when interpretations dive into the mystical depths, the interpreter is still supposed to be tethered to some level of the text, even if it is the hidden level.
 There is a distrust in Judaism for the “Madonna Kabbalah” crowd, a pejorative reference to those who go hunting for mystical insights without context.
 Living the torah changes one’s relationship to it.
 One needs to understand to apply.
-That sort of a built-in safety mechanism within Judaism that Christianity lacks.
-There’s no need to understand the calendar if you’re not celebrating the new moons, so the practical and literal (for the most part, with exceptions) text is crucial.
+That may be sort of a built-in safety mechanism within Judaism that Christianity lacks.
+There’s a need to understand the calendar if you are celebrating the new moons, so the practical and literal (for the most part, with exceptions) text is crucial.

 I remember Moreland remarked in a video once that his response to cultist groups who knock on his door is always this: “You are taking the Bible out of context.
 Can you give me the basic historical situation, structure, and theme of any book of the Bible?”
 So far no one he has asked has been able to do it, and he says that while asking someone to do that for every book would be unfair, a careful student of the Bible who sits weekly under a competent Bible teacher should be able to do that for at least one.
 So where are our careful students and competent teacher?
 John Piper is careful with the text.
 D. Thomas Lancaster is careful and competent in comparative Jewish literature.
 I’m not creating a list, but there are many good teachers, though there are not enough.